iocafe/iocom/extensions/lighthouse/readme.txt

 - Clients listens for these

 Multicast contains
-IO network name/service IP address/port/protocol.
-0 address means sender of multicast.
-Protocol = service protocol iocom+tls, iocom+socket, eobjects+tls
+IO network names which reply to multicast (first network name to be used, if client doesn't know it's network name).
 Time stamp
 Random number
-Network name to use if unspecified.
+.